 Figure 14.
-Selected aspects of education, Blockchain and cryptocurrencies b.
+Selected aspects of education, Blockchain and cryptocurrencies a.
+Providing classes covering Blockchain b.
 Implementation of classes covering cryptocurrency markets by the university c.
-References to examples of Blockchain applications when teaching classes d.
-Use of Blockchain-based service/application
+References to examples of Blockchain applications when teaching classes

-\ some results do not add up to 100% due to rounding used.
+^{} some results do not add up to 100% due to rounding used.
 Source: own elaboration based on surveys conducted.